 Hon.
-Lorne Kusugak (interpretation): Thank you, Mr. Speaker and I thank my colleague for her question.
-Indeed, use and abuse of cannabis and alcohol in Nunavut is rather a poignant concern, and many residents want to understand how to find out how the deleterious substances can impact their health.
+Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
+I also thank my colleague for her question.
+Indeed, use and abuse of alcohol and cannabis in Nunavut is rather a poignant concern, and many residents want information on how these harmful substances can impact their health.

-What she mentioned however, is something we are currently working on, and when we are looking to produce new guidelines or standards, it has to fill the requirements of either radio or televised public information, or on the web, and it has to be proofed in both Inuktitut and English for clarity.

-As soon as the preparatory work is completed, then it starts following the process the member asked about, where the information goes, and this will be tabled sometime during the winter season.
+What she mentioned, however, is something we are currently working on.
+When we are looking to produce new guidelines or standards, it has to fill the requirements of either radio or televised public information, or on the web, and it has to be proofed in both Inuktitut and English for clarity.
+As soon as the preparatory work is completed, it starts following the process the member asked about, where the information goes, and this will be tabled sometime within the current year.
 Thank you, Mr. Speaker.

-Speaker: Ms. Brewster.
+Speaker: Your first supplementary, Ms. Brewster.

 Ms. Brewster: Thank you, Mr. Speaker.
-I did ask when those public information materials will be updated, and I did not hear a response to that question.
+I did ask when those public information materials will be updated and I didn't hear a response to that question.